zeroc-ice/ice-demos/objective-c/README.md

     $ make

 To build the Cocoa or iOS examples, open `IceTouch/demos.xcworkspace` in Xcode.
-If you've installed Ice in a non-standard location, update the Ice Home property in the Ice Builder - General Options settings with the directory of your Ice installation.

 ## Running the Demos